phansol/gremlin/README.md

 |4|*(Optional)* [Adjusting classification threshold](#adjusting-classification-threshold)<br>[Retraining GREMLIN](#retraining-gremlin)<br>[Additional filtering using normal panels of your cohort](#additional-filtering-using-normal-panels-of-your-cohort)|

 ## Quality control of input sequences
-Before checking the quality of input sequencing data, install required packages using `Rscript requirements.qc.R`
+Short inversion artifacts and artificial fluctuations in sequencing coverage are major sources of false-positive SV calls, commonly seen in whole-genome sequences of low-quality genomic DNA.
+Thus, we recommend checking your sequencing data as follows before applying GREMLIN.

-#### Flag for short inversion artifacts
+Before running the following commands, install required packages using `Rscript requirements.qc.R`

-Short inversion artifacts are a main source of false-positive SV calls, commonly seen in whole-genome sequences of low-quality genomic DNA.
-Thus, we recommend checking the fraction of short inversions in your sequencing data before applying GREMLIN.
+### Flag for short inversion artifacts
 The following command will estimate the fraction of short inversions among total read pairs using samtools.
 If your data has an exceptionally high fraction of short inversions, you will get a fail flag, and the refined list (GREMLIN’s output) may include many short inversion errors.
 ```
 Usage: 1_quality_check/samtools_short_inv.sh [TUMOR_BAM/CRAM] [THREADS]